krb5/krb5/doc/admin/install_kdc.rst

     Entry for principal host/kerberos-1.mit.edu with kvno 2, encryption type arcfour-hmac added to keytab FILE:/etc/krb5.keytab.

-If you are instead extracting a keytab for the slave KDC called ``kerberos-1.mit.edu`` on the master KDC, you should use a dedicated temporary keytab file for that machine's keytab::
+If you are instead extracting a keytab for the replica KDC called ``kerberos-1.mit.edu`` on the master KDC, you should use a dedicated temporary keytab file for that machine's keytab::